 Initial authorization period is 324 units over 6 months. typically within a 30 to 60 day range based on the clinical needs of the child and family.
 Typically the service is 1 to 2 contacts per week.
-Authorization of significant additional contact per week may be required in certain instances to respond to the needs of the child and family.
+Authorization of significant additional contact per week may be required in certain instances to respond to the needs of the child/adolescent and family/caregiver.
 In these cases, more frequent review with a care manager will be required.
 Services may last up to five months or beyond with special review.

-This level of care may be concurrently authorized with other levels of care such as outpatient, intensive outpatient or extended day treatment based on the individual needs of the child and family.
-This level of care may not be authorized concurrently with other intensive home-based behavioral health services, including Intensive In-Home Child and Adolescent Psychiatric Services (IICAPS), Multidimensional Family Therapy (MDFT), Multisystemic Therapy (MST), and Family Support Teams (FST).
+This level of care may be concurrently authorized with other levels of care such as outpatient, intensive outpatient or extended day treatment based on the individual needs of the child/adolescent and family/caregiver.
+This level of care may not be authorized concurrently with other intensive home-based behavioral health services, including Intensive In-Home Child and Adolescent Psychiatric Services (IICAPS), Multidimensional Family Therapy (MDFT), and Multisystemic Therapy (MST).